-- Dear Dr. Dave: Our sex advice column, where current movie star and former WWE superstar Dave Batista answers your sex questions as only he can.
+- Dear Dr. Dave: Our sex advice column, where current movie star and former WWE superstar Dave Batista answered your sex questions as only he could.

-- Celebrity Rants: Rants from famous pro wrestling personalities such as HHH, Ric Flair, and Jim Ross, who speak their minds in surprisingly honest fashion.
+- Supestar Rants: Rants from famous pro wrestling personalities such as HHH, Ric Flair, and Jim Ross, who speak their minds in surprisingly honest fashion.

 - Features: Incredibly interesting special feature articles on the world of pro wrestling.

-- Road Stories: A relatively new section, aimed at posting as many interesting, titillating, gossipy, sleazy, funny, and disgusting road stories as we can possibly find.
+- Road Stories: A relatively new section, aimed at posting as many interesting, titillating, gossipy, sleazy, funny, and disgusting road stories as we could possibly find.

-- Comics: Memes, famous quotes, and advertisements that take a look at the lighter side of pro wrestling.
+- Comics: The lighter side of pro wrestling.

 “Are your articles real or fake?”

 Just like pro wrestling, the truth is somewhere in between.
 The news articles are clearly intended to be satire.
-Ditto for Celebrity Rants, Dear Dr. Dave, and some of the Feature Articles.
-Pick My Brain interviews are 100% real, however, while Mock My Brain interviews are fabricated.
+Ditto for Superstar Rants, Dear Dr. Dave, and some of the Feature Articles.
+The Pick My Brain interviews are 100% real, however.
 Interactive posts from readers (such as Backstage Fights, Road Stories, etc) strive to be authentic, but their veracity is not guaranteed.
 That isn’t by design, that’s just the nature of hearsay stories told by people in a profession where lying is often the norm.

 “Is The Armpit on social media?”